jeffwongqy/Fake-News-Detection-Using-Transformer-Based-DL/README.md

 - digital removal
 - removal of punctuation and special characters

-2. Class Label Assignment
+2. Class Label Assignment:
 Class labels are added to both datasets: articles from the TRUE dataset are labeled as "TRUE," and articles from the FAKE dataset are labeled as "FAKE".

-3. Dataset Combination
+3. Dataset Combination:
 The TRUE and FAKE datasets are combined into a single dataset using concatenation.
 This unified dataset contains cleaned text samples along with their corresponding class labels.

-Tokenization: To convert textual data into a numerical form suitable for deep learning models.
+4. Tokenization: To convert textual data into a numerical form suitable for deep learning models.
 - A tokenizer is created with a vocabulary size of 20,000 words.
 - An Out-of-Vocabulary (OOV) token is used to handle unseen words.
 - The tokenizer is fitted on the cleaned text.